 LSAM prints a large bead at room temperature in a process which is essentially an exercise in controlled cooling.
 Polymer cooling and not print head output determines print speed.
-Print head output determines how large a part you can print.
 Polymer cooling determines how fast you can print each layer.
+Print head output determines how large a part you can print in the layer time available.
+LSAM print heads are available that can print well over 500 pounds per hour which means really large parts are possible.

 3D Printing in process at Local Motors by LMI Knoxville, TN Microfactory